aarontran/g309.2-0.6/Notes.md

    We have a baseline of about 4 observations within 1 week, centered on the observation of 0551000201.

-* Explicitly note which spectra _cannot_ be fit without the soft proton power law (diagnose using plot of unfolded spectra).

 * Explicitly note relative sizes of backgrounds for different instruments, and obsids.